adidier17/AuthorRank/README.md

 A key question in the analysis of collaborative networks is:
 "Who are the most prestigious authors?"
 Answering this question can be useful in identifying subject matter experts or in ranking search results.
-This library implements an approach to determining the most prestigious authors across a research network utilizing a body of research papers.
+This library implements [AuthorRank](http://dx.doi.org/10.1016/j.ipm.2005.03.01) - an approach by Liu et. al. to determine the most prestigious authors across a research network utilizing a body of research papers.

 ## Dependencies
 - Python 3.5 - 3.8